 Salary Information for Nutrition Professionals

 Many nutritionists have reacted against the heavy marketing and advertising seen in major grocery stores.
-Flashy colors, bright signs, and packaging that boast less fat or low carbs can be very confusing to consumers of all ages.
+Flashy colors, bright signs, and packaging that boasts less fat or low carbs can be confusing to consumers of all ages.

 "You have to know so much to navigate the store," says Marion Nestle, acclaimed nutritionist at New York University.
-Nestle's to-the-point advice has become popular in today's culture of trying to eat healthy.
+Nestle's to-the-point advice is popular with listeners who are trying to eat healthy.
 "Pesticide-free produce may not look as pretty, but if you want fewer pesticides in your body and in the bodies of your children, buy organic."

 Nestle has developed her career by teaching and doing research at a major university.
 Having a PhD is required to teach at most places of higher education.
-Regardless of if you'd like to be a professor, your culinary education is an important start to your nutrition career.
+While you may not be aiming to become a professor, your culinary education is still an important start to a nutrition career.